This is Part 5 of a 5 part series on fundamental concepts in ventilator management. See Part 1 here.

 - The ventilator patient with normal lungs:

 The majority of patients in this class will have a neurological pathology that impairs their respiratory control.
 The focus of managing these patients is on maintaining respiratory control while avoiding secondary harm from Ventilator Induced Lung injury.
-These patients do well in SIMV-Volume Control, as this avoids both hypo- and hyperventilation, while also ensuring consistent Vt regardless of patient activity.
-These patients generally have adequate respiratory muscle strength, and so require less PS than most others.
+A good starting point is SIMV-Volume Control, as this avoids both hypo- and hyperventilation, while also ensuring consistent Vt regardless of patient activity.
+These patients generally have adequate respiratory muscle strength, and so require less Pressure Support than most.
+If the patient demonstrates intact respiratory control, they can be transitioned to a more comfortable mode.
+If the patient displays aberrant respiratory control they should be sedated to allow the vent to maintain proper control of respiration.

 - The patient with moderately reduced lung compliance:

 Classically, this is the patient with pneumonia or mild to moderate ARDS.
-These patients will require higher a PIP, and will often benefit from a slightly higher PEEP in order to keep the FiO2 down.
+These patients will require a higher PIP in order to deliver an adequate Vt.
+These patients will often benefit from a slightly higher PEEP in order to keep the FiO2 down.
 Assist/Control offers a good balance of patient comfort and taking over work of breathing.
-Initially put these patients on the vent in Volume Control at your desired Vt and monitor their PIP.
+Initially put these patients on the vent in Volume Control at the desired Vt and monitor the PIP.
 Switch to Pressure control if the patient does not tolerate Volume control or if the PIP is excessively high.
 Keep in mind that the PIP will generally need to be reduced in order to maintain an appropriate Vt.

 - The patient with mild to moderate obstructive lung disease: